laucheukhim/instano/README.md

 instano.js - Instant NoScript Detection

+> instano.js is in Pre-Alpha stage.
+Development use only.
+Production use is discouraged at this stage.

 instano.js allows you to instantly detect if JavaScript is disabled after the page is loaded.
 It modifies the standard `<noscript>` tags so that the messages inside can be shown immediately whenever JavaScript is disabled.

 A CSS animation is used to display the message and a `setInterval` continuously stops the animation.
 Once JavaScript is disabled, the animation kicks in and the message is shown.